PdxCodeGuild/Class_Runtime_Terrors/3 JavaScript/docs/08 - Classes.md

 myDog.bark(); // logs 'ruff'
 ```

-Functions are objects.
-They inherit from the Object prototype and they can be assigned key: value pairs.
+Functions and classes are objects.
+Functions inherit from the Object prototype and they can be assigned key: value pairs.
 These pairs are referred to as *properties* and can themselves be functions (i.e., *methods*).

 The most important thing to remember is that classes are just normal JavaScript functions and could be completely replicated without using the class syntax.
 It is special syntactic sugar added in ES6 to make it easier to declare and inherit complex objects.
 Let's see an example: